tripu/Vita/what-is-important.md

 * _“Decisions based on emotions aren't decisions at all.”_ (House of Cards, S01E12).
 One should not make non-trivial **#decisions** in the heat of the moment.

+* The idea of having, or achieving, “one's dream” (singular), or “the dream of one's life” seems weak, and maybe even noxious.
+By definition, pursuing such “dream” should be the ultimate goal in life, and its achievement has to bring immediate happiness at an unprecedented level.
+It seems imposible to know that beforehand.
+Also, circumstances, desires and priorities in life change wildly.
+But such an important, long-term “dream” should not be subject to those petty changes.
+Also, by achieving that goal (if you ever do that), you automatically downgrade your life, your ambitions and expectations, ie *nothing* can ever be as huge, as important, or as life-changing as achieving your dream in life, right?

+* **#Love** isn't an absolute, and it doesn't manifest itself in a perfect form.
+There is no “perfect match”, nor a “soul mate” ultimately waiting for you.